-Decoupled Direct Method (DDM) and Higher-Order DDM (HDDM) Source Sensitivity: This tool calculates first-order (DDM) and second-order (HDDM) gas concentration sensitivity to changes in emissions, initial conditions and boundary conditions.
+Decoupled Direct Method (DDM) and Higher-Order DDM (HDDM) Source Sensitivity: This tool calculates first-order (DDM) and second-order (HDDM) gas concentration sensitivity to changes in emissions, initial and boundary conditions, deposition, specific reaction rates, and specific reaction product terms.
 PM concentration sensitivity is limited to first-order DDM.
-(H)DDM estimates how pollutant concentrations respond (sensitivity) to region- and category-specific emission changes, but does not provide information on source attribution because sensitivities can be negative (confounding source apportionment).
+(H)DDM estimates how pollutant concentrations respond (sensitivity) to region- and category-specific emission changes but does not provide information on source attribution because sensitivities can be negative (confounding source apportionment).
 (H)DDM can be run with any CB or SAPRC gas-phase chemical mechanism; DDM can be run with the CF aerosol scheme, the SOAP organic partitioning algorithm, and the ISORROPIA inorganic partitioning algorithm.
-(H)DDM does not account for in-line oceanic iodine emissions, and does not work with VBS or EQSAM aerosol schemes or the Plume-in-Grid.
+(H)DDM does not account for in-line oceanic iodine emissions and does not work with VBS or EQSAM aerosol schemes or the Plume-in-Grid.
 (H)DDM does not work with the stratospheric ozone profile scheme or the convective cloud model.